 A. You can but we don't recommend it.
 Since the kefir grains spent their time rehydrating rather than consuming the sugar, the resulting solution will likely contain a large amount of sugar.
 Also, the sugar water may taste unplesant as part of the rehydration process is the rebalancing of the yeast and bacteria that comprise the kefir grains.

-A. We strongly recommend moving the kefir grains to fresh sugar water after 3-4 days.
+A. We strongly recommend moving the kefir grains to fresh sugar water after 3 to 4 days.
 Leaving them for a longer period could result in the grains being deprived of food (sugar) and result in damage to the grains.

 A. The ultimate test of whether the kefir grains are working properly is that the finished kefir is less sweet than the sugar water or juice you started with.
 The resulting kefir will still be quite sweet (due to the presence of fructose; see above for information on the amount of sugar remaining in finished kefir) but should be less sweet than the sugar water or juice you started with.
 Also, the kefir will generally change color over the 48-hour fermentation period.

 A. There are several ways to increase the amount of carbonation/fizz/bubbles in water kefir: